velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 “Lishuen,” I murmur, “there will come no dawn.
 This world is New Carnelian, Throneworld of the Heavenly Empress, and we stand within the very Twilight Palace itself.”

-Lishuen’s eyes widen and she lets out a faint gasp, staring up at me in horror.
-“O-oh God,” she whimpers finally.
+Lishuen’s eyes widen and she lets out a faint whimper, staring up at me in horror.
+“O-oh God,” she manages finally.
 “Oh *God.”*

 “My dear, where did you think you were?”